Medusa-Intelligence-Corp/TranslateTribune/README.md

 Join us in our mission to make global news accessible to everyone, regardless of language barriers.
 Together, we can gain a deeper understanding of the world around us.

+## TODO (for Brad)
+- [ ] add a better local debug mode one that shares an output folder with docker and publishes there... remove debug pages from s3

 ## TODO (for Tanner)
 - [ ] Add Bluesky bot to share top links after publishing [pythonapi](https://atproto.blue/en/latest/)
 - [ ] Add Mistral-Large and test costs see [Mistral API](https://console.mistral.ai/), it should be good for French, German, Spanish and Italian at least.